 Last May, former Naughty Dog technical art director, Andrew Maximov, spoke at a game developer’s conference about crunch at the prestigious Sony studio.
-He said that while its developers crunched on games, crunch was never mandated by the studio’s higher-ups.
+He said that while its developers crunched on games, and play casino, crunch was never mandated by the studio’s higher-ups.

 As Naughty Dog is a limited company, many people ask: how do I Start My LLC?

 However, according to over a dozen people who used to work at Naughty Dog and agreed to speak to COGconnected under the condition of anonymity, the reality of crunch there is somewhat complicated.
 While several of our sources were critical of how the studio went about crunch, others were more ambivalent or even held positive views about the experience.

 But they all said the same thing: While crunch wasn’t mandated at Naughty Dog, its employees and hired contractors were expected to work long hours.